 What We Love: A selection of free patterns, an ever-growing list of video tutorials and plenty of helpful articles.
 A lot is going for the site.
-They run an excellent podcast, called BHooked Podcast.
+Brittany has an excellent podcast, called BHooked Podcast.

 What We Love: Something that they do is they have lots of pattern roundups, where they collect all sort of great patterns on a particular subject of crochet — packed with valuable content, well worth a look.